calibreapp/cli/README.md

 ## 📤 Package exports

-In addition to the named default exports shown above, the `calibre` package also exports CLI related metadata, which we can use to generate CLI documentation.
+In addition to the named default exports shown above, the `calibre` package also exports CLI related metadata, which is used to generate CLI documentation.

 ### CLI Commands